 The need to process OEE data

-I heard TPM consultants, originating from the Fuji Photo Film plant in Holland, struggle to process OEE data through excel.
+The OEE Standard History starts in 1995 when I heard TPM consultants, originating from the Fuji Photo Film plant in Holland, struggle to process OEE data through excel.
 Nice for a pilot, but not working for long lasting gathering of data, analysis and steering the continuous improvement on the shop floor.

 I thought it should be possible to design an OEE toolkit that could handle any situation and show all losses.
 The experts tried to convince me this would not be possible due to the diversity of equipment and definitions in place.
 The result: The first generic OEE software, that would be distributed by Productivity Inc. (OR – USA).

 The OEE Standard History start with a reason...